Jerusalem and Her Gates

 The Church is the final stop on the Via Dolorosa – the traditional path that commemorates Jesus’ painful walk to Golgotha carrying his cross.
 If we continue north, we can exit the Old City through the Damascus Gate, built in 1537.

-This massive and very ornate gate is close to the second site that could have been the burial place of Jesus.
-It is the Garden Tomb.
+This massive and very ornate gate is close to the second site that could have been the burial place of Jesus, the Garden Tomb.
 As we round the north-eastern corner of the city walls, we pass Herod’s Gate and Lion’s Gate, approaching the end of our unique tour.

 5. Golden Gate